Ealenn/Ealenn/content/posts/raspberry/dns-sinkhole/index.md

     weight: 10
 ---

-An DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.
+DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.

 ## Presentation

 ### Filter your DNS queries

-An DNS querie is used to convert a web address (duckduckgo.com) by an IP address usable by your computer (40.114.177.156)
+DNS querie is used to convert a web address (duckduckgo.com) by an IP address usable by your computer (40.114.177.156)

 {{<img src="/posts/raspberry/dns-sinkhole/diagram/dns-query.png" height="342" width="246" align="center" >}}

-DNS-Sinkhole is placed between the DNS server, and your client (Computer, TV, tablet, phone etc ...)
+DNS-Sinkhole is placed between the DNS Server, and your client (Computer, TV, Tablet, Phone etc ...)
 Depending on the configuration of your DNS-Sinkhole, it can accept the request, or refuse it, based on DNS-Sinkhole List.

 {{< split 6 6 >}}
 ![](./diagram/allow-list.png)